splunk/public-o11y-docs/infrastructure/mpm-arm/use-MTS-aggregation-pipeline.rst

 #.
 From the list of aggregation rules for the metric in the center of the page, find the rule you want to modify.
 #.
 From the :guilabel:`More actions` (|verticaldots| icon) menu for the rule, select the option you want:

    - To edit an existing rule, select :guilabel:`Edit`.
 The :guilabel:`Edit aggregation rule` dialog appears.
-To continue, follow the steps shown in the :ref:`edit-aggregation-rule` section.
+To continue, follow the steps shown in the :ref:`edit-aggregation-rule-arm` section.
    - If the rule is deactivated, select :guilabel:`Activate` to activate the rule.
 The :guilabel:`Activate aggregation rule` dialog appears.
-To continue, follow the steps shown in the :ref:`activate-aggregation-rule` section.
+To continue, follow the steps shown in the :ref:`activate-aggregation-rule-arm` section.
    - If the rule is activated, select :guilabel:`Deactivate` to deactivate the rule.
 The :guilabel:`Deactivate aggregation rule` dialog appears.
-To continue, follow the steps shown in the :ref:`deactivate-aggregation-rule` section.
+To continue, follow the steps shown in the :ref:`deactivate-aggregation-rule-arm` section.
    - To delete the rule, select :guilabel:`Delete`.
 The :guilabel:`Delete activation rule` dialog appears.
-To continue, follow the steps shown in the :ref:`delete-aggregation-rule` section.
+To continue, follow the steps shown in the :ref:`delete-aggregation-rule-arm` section.

-.. _edit-aggregation-rule:
+.. _edit-aggregation-rule-arm:

 Edit an aggregation rule
 --------------------------------------------------------------------------------